4 things to do before you quit your job

 How to quit a job

 Sure, you could always go out Jerry McGuire style in a blaze of glory.
-But if you want to quit your job and you want to do it in a smart way, you need to take these three things into consideration first:
+But if you want to quit your job and you want to do it in a smart way, you need to take these four things into consideration first:

-1. Why you’re leaving and what you really want - You don’t want to leave this job only to end up in the same situation (or a worse one!)
+2. What you really want - You don’t want to leave this job only to end up in the same situation (or a worse one!)

-2. Your next steps - What will you do AFTER this job and how will you make sure it’s an upgrade from your current situation?
+3. Your next steps - What will you do AFTER this job and how will you make sure it’s an upgrade from your current situation?

-3. How to have a good goodbye - You don’t want to burn bridges
+4. How to have a good goodbye - You don’t want to burn bridges

 So, let’s walk through what you want to do BEFORE you quit your job.